SpaceUrgent/task-management-service/README.md

 The project is organized according to the hexagonal architecture (ports & adapters), with clear separation between core business logic, application services, and infrastructure concerns.
 The frontend is located in the `ui/` directory and communicates with the backend via REST APIs.

-## Hexagonal Architecture Diagram

-The backend is structured according to the hexagonal architecture (also known as ports and adapters), which separates the core domain logic from external concerns such as databases, web APIs, and encryption.
-This makes the system highly maintainable and adaptable to change.

 ## Modules & Technologies